Get Tech Tips

-Since the density of air is pretty tricky and is affected by both altitude and humidity I would recommend using the online calculator at HVACR School.
+Since the density of air is pretty tricky and is affected by both altitude and humidity, I would recommend using the online calculator at HVACR School (third calculator in the left column).
 With water, I would use the above equation to solve for density or graph above.
-Remember for both of these we want to use the average temperature to solve for the density.
+Remember, we want to use the average temperature to solve for the density for both of these.

 Let’s run through a little comparison of these equations from the “standard air” and “standard water” equations.
 I’ll start with the air-side first.
-Let’s imagine we have a 70° return air temperature and a 130° supply air temperature (a 60° Delta T).
-The relative humidity is 40% and I used the elevation of my home which is approximately 800 ft. above sea level.
-By using the online calculator I figured the density of the average temperature of the air at these parameters is 0.06857.
-Now let’s assume we have 800 CFM moving across our appliance, so now we can solve for the BTU transfer of our appliance into the air.
+Let’s imagine we have a 70° return air temperature and a 130° supply air temperature (a 60° delta T).
+The relative humidity is 40%, and I used the elevation of my home, which is approximately 800 ft. above sea level.
+By using the online calculator, I figured the density of the average temperature of the air at these parameters is 0.06857.
+Now, let’s assume we have 800 CFM moving across our appliance.
+We can now solve for the BTU transfer of our appliance into the air.

 |Standard Air||Improved Air|

 |Q=1.08 x 800 x 60 = 51,840 btu/hr||Q = .06857 x 14.4 x 800 x 60 = 47,395 btu/hr|